Team GB: Calls for renaming

 The team is officially known as the Great Britain and Northern Ireland Olympic Team.

 In June 2009, Northern Ireland's Democratic Unionist Sports Minister Gregory Campbell suggested that the name should be changed as the abbreviated form was not inclusive enough as it "excludes, and indeed alienates, the people of Northern Ireland".
 Campbell's successor, Nelson McCausland, also suggested that an alternative name be found.

 A significant complication is that the Olympic Council of Ireland (OCI), established in 1920, as the 'Irish Olympic Council', but not admitted by the IOC until June 1922, whilst all of Ireland was part of the United Kingdom, claims to represent the whole island of Ireland and not merely the Republic.
-The OCI and the BOA have an agreement under which Northern Ireland sportspeople may choose to compete for either team.
+The OCI and the BOA have an agreement under which athletes from Northern Ireland may choose to compete for either team.

 The BOA has rejected calls for the name to be changed to Team UK, arguing that neither Team GB nor Team UK are entirely accurate, given that neither term covers all the members of its association, and that Team GB is an "effective trading name that fitted best with the Olympic identification of GBR".

-The existence of a Team GB has been criticised by Welsh and Scottish nationalists, advocating for separate Welsh and Scottish olympic teams instead.
+The existence of a Team GB has been criticised by Welsh and Scottish nationalists, advocating for separate Welsh and Scottish Olympic teams instead.
+These teams representing the four home nations of England, Northern Ireland, Scotland and Wales are currently used in the Commonwealth Games.
 Criticism of specific sport teams representing Great Britain instead of their home nations have also been voiced, especially in association football where the four nations compete separately, and fears a GB football team would threaten their separate national football teams.
 Some Welsh footballers, playing for a GB Olympic football team, did not sing "God Save the Queen", the national anthem used, in 2012, facing some criticism, however the team's manager stated it was a personal decision.